Stock Analysis on Net

 Interest Burden

-The interest burden remained remarkably stable, hovering between 0.91 and 0.94 for the majority of the analyzed period.
-However, a notable decline began in September 2025, with the ratio dropping to 0.81 in December 2025 and further to 0.79 by March 2026.
-This downward movement suggests that interest expenses began consuming a larger portion of the operating income toward the end of the period, further weighing down the net return.
+The interest burden remained largely stable, hovering between 0.91 and 0.94 for the majority of the analyzed period.
+However, a downward trend emerged starting in September 2025, with the ratio declining to 0.74 by June 2026.
+This indicates that interest expenses began consuming a larger proportion of operating income toward the end of the period, further weighing down the final ROA.

 Tax Burden